fayfaywcl/CART315/Process/Journal.md

 I shared the prototype with my friends and got some suggestions:

-From testing with friends, they recommended adding more variation in laser timing.
+- They recommended adding more variation in laser timing.
 Currently, many lasers flash with the same pattern.
 In the future, I could offset their timers so some have a 2-second break and some a 1-second break to create more unpredictable flashing intervals

 I also noticed issues with sound effects.
 I already added sound sources for ball hit, ball drop, and GameOver.
 However, the GameOver sound was cut off because the scene loaded too quickly.
 I removed the GameOver sound effect to make the transition smoother, but fixing this will be part of the future scope.